shopware/docs/resources/references/adr/2021-10-01-payment-flow.md

 tags: [checkout, payment, flow]
 ---

-# Payment Flow

-{% hint style="info" %}
-This document represents an architecture decision record (ADR) and has been mirrored from the ADR section in our Shopware 6 repository.
-You can find the original version [here](https://github.com/shopware/platform/blob/trunk/adr/2021-10-01-payment-flow.md)
-{% endhint %}

 ## Context

 We have to provide a standardized way for Shopware extensions to implement custom payments.